Fast, Free Auto Insurance Quotes

 |USAA (must have a military affiliation to apply)||

-Insurance increases in Oregon after a speeding ticket
+Insurance increase after a speeding ticket

 Oregon drivers who get a speeding ticket pay an average insurance increase of 37%, much higher than the nationwide average increase.

-Average premiums in Oregon cities
+Average auto insurance premiums in Oregon cities

 Car owners in Gresham, near Portland, pay the most for auto insurance among the Oregon cities we examined.